curl/everything-curl/protocols/network.md

 ## Client and server

-The computer, tablet or phone you sit in front of is usually called "the client" and the machine out there somewhere that you want to exchange data with is called "the server".
+The computer, tablet or phone you sit in front of is usually called *the client* and the machine out there somewhere that you want to exchange data with is called *the server*.
 The main difference between the client and the server is in the roles they play.
 There is nothing that prevents the roles from being reversed in a subsequent operation.

 A transfer initiative is always taken by the client, as the server cannot contact the client but the client can contact the server.